Critical appraisal tools

 - Cochrane ROBINS-I tool [Recommended]

-- Critical Appraisal Skills Programme (CASP) Checklist for Cohort Studies
+- Critical Appraisal Skills Programme (CASP) Cohort Study Checklist

 - JBI Checklist for Cohort Studies

-- Critical Appraisal Skills Programme (CASP) Checklist for Case Control Studies
+- Critical Appraisal Skills Programme (CASP) Case Control Study Checklist

-- NICE Guidelines, The Manual Appendix H. pp2 Algorithm for classifying quantitative (experimental and observational) study designs
+- NICE public health guidance, Appendix E, Algorithm for classifying quantitative (experimental and observational) study designs

-- pp.24-25 in Evidence-Based Answers to Clinical Questions for Busy Clinicians.
+- Evidence-Based Answers to Clinical Questions for Busy Clinicians, pp. 24-25.
 The Centre for Clinical Effectiveness, Monash Institute of Health Services Research: Melbourne, Australia, 2006

 - AHRQ study design algorithms